 If you plan to spend a lot of time on the trails, arguably the single most important piece of equipment you can own is appropriate footwear.
-A lot has been written about how to choose the best hiking boots, and there is even a recent heated debate in the hiking community about whether hiking boots are even the best tool for the job, but factors that go into hiking footwear decisions for children varies wildly from those for adult men or women.
+A lot has been written about how to choose the best hiking boots, and there is even a recent heated debate in the hiking community about whether hiking boots are even the best tool for the job, but factors that go into hiking footwear decisions for children varies wildly from those for adults.
 This guide aims to help simplify the options and identify the best hiking boots or shoes for kids.

 Note that guides like this do not replace stopping in a local outdoor gear outfitter and having your kiddos try a few pairs on, but if your kids are anything like ours, minimizing time in the store is optimal.
 If we hang out in REI for more than 15 minutes, someone is going to get stuck in a display tent, start a hide and seek, or start a wrestling match on the camp mattresses.
 Possibly all of the above.

 It’s best to know ahead of time how to arrive prepared so you can be in and out as quickly as possible.